 While ensuring Lexus-like quietness inside the cabin with sound-damping and vibration reduction measures, engineers and craftspeople created sounds to add a sense of power and performance.
 They also perfected the opening and closing sounds made by the doors.

-Is there a new multimedia system on the all-new Lexus RX?
+Is there a new multimedia system on the 2023 Lexus RX?

 A 14-inch touchscreen, one of the largest in the RX’s class, is fitted as standard.
 As well as the anti-glare screen there are buttons to access the most frequently used functions.
 Graphics are presented in HD for excellent visibility in all lighting conditions, while the system’s CPU operates 3.6 times faster than the current one.